 The National Heritage Memorial Fund (NHMF) was set-up in 1980 to save the most outstanding parts of our heritage at risk of loss to the nation, as a memorial to those who have given their lives for the UK.
-The Fund receives grant-in-aid from the government and is due to receive £20m between 2011 and 2015, allowing for an annual budget of £4m-£5m.
+The Fund receives grant-in-aid from the Government of £5m a year.

 NHMF is unique in its ability to provide financial assistance towards the acquisition, preservation and maintenance of such a wide range of heritage treasures from trains to masterpieces, wildlife havens and manuscripts.

 The recent purchase of Charles Dickens's desk and chair, for example, joins a diverse range of over 1,200 iconic objects and places that have been safeguarded by the NHMF over the last 35 years, including;

 - The Bronte family table

 - The Simon Heneage collection of Heath Robinson illustrations

 - The Staffordshire Hoard

 - The Mappa Mundi